 In December 2019, a novel coronavirus (COVID-19) was reported in China, and, in March 2020, the World Health Organization declared it a pandemic.
 On March 12, 2020, the President of the United States declared the COVID-19 outbreak in the United States a national emergency.
 The COVID-19 pandemic has caused significant economic dislocation in the United States as many state and local governments have ordered non-essential businesses to close and residents to shelter in place at home.
 This has resulted in an unprecedented slow-down in economic activity and a related increase in unemployment.
 Since the COVID-19 outbreak an unprecedented number of individuals have filed claims for unemployment, and stock markets have experienced significant volatility, with bank stocks suffering significant declines in value.
 In response to the COVID-19 outbreak, the Federal Reserve Board has reduced the benchmark fed funds rate to a target range of 0% to 0.25%, and the yields on 10 and 30-year treasury notes have declined to historic lows.
-The federal banking agencies have encouraged financial institutions to prudently work with affected borrowers and recently passed legislation to provide relief from reporting loan classifications due to modifications related to the COVID-19 outbreak.
+The federal banking agencies encouraged financial institutions to prudently work with affected borrowers and passed legislation to provide relief from reporting loan classifications due to modifications related to the COVID-19 outbreak.

-Finally, the spread of the coronavirus has caused us to modify our business practices, including employee travel, employee work locations, and cancellation of physical participation in meetings, events and conferences.
+The ongoing development of variants has led to continued modifications to our business practices, including employee travel, employee work locations, and cancellation of physical participation in meetings, events and conferences.
 We may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, customers and business partners.
 There is no certainty that such measures will be sufficient to mitigate the risks posed by the virus or will otherwise be satisfactory to government authorities.
 In addition, the success of our operations substantially depends on the management skills of our executive officers and directors, many of whom have held officer and director positions with us for many years.
-The unanticipated loss or unavailability of key employees due to the outbreak could harm our ability to operate our business or execute our business strategy.
+The unanticipated loss or unavailability of key employees due to the continued outbreak could harm our ability to operate our business or execute our business strategy.

 Given the ongoing and dynamic nature of the circumstances, it is difficult to predict the full impact of the COVID-19 outbreak on our business.
-The United States government has taken steps to attempt to mitigate some of the more severe anticipated economic effects of the virus, including the passage of the CARES Act and Consolidated Appropriations Act, but there can be no assurance that such steps will be effective or achieve their desired results in a timely fashion.
-The extent of such impact from the COVID-19 outbreak and related mitigation efforts will depend on future developments, which are highly uncertain, including but not limited to, the duration and spread of the outbreak, its severity, the actions to contain the virus or treat its impact, and how quickly and to what extent normal economic and operating conditions can resume.
 As the result, we could be subject to any of the following risks, any of which could have a material, adverse effect on our business, financial condition, liquidity, and results of operations: